cxcsds/xspec-models-cxc/README.md

 7.13 ms ± 26.3 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
 ```

-So, for this simple case it doesn't seem worth usnig the `RealArray`
+So, for this simple case it doesn't seem worth using the `RealArray`
-versino (but perhaps not returning the array and other changes could
+version (but perhaps not returning the array and other changes could
 alter this).

 # Convenience versus speed